FRAILTY MATTERS in Canadian health and social care

 What is CFN’s role?

-The Canadian Frailty Network (CFN) is a not-for-profit organization originally funded in 2012 by the Government of Canada’s Networks of Centres of Excellence (NCE) program, and recently refunded for a second five-year term.
+The Canadian Frailty Network (CFN) is a not-for-profit organization originally funded in 2012 by the Government of Canada’s Networks of Centres of Excellence (NCE) program, and refunded in 2017 for a second, five-year term.
 By renewing Canadian Frailty Network (CFN) for a second term, the Government of Canada, through the NCE has made a powerful statement about the importance of improving care for our older Canadians living with frailty.

-The next phase of CFN’s work as a Network Centre of Excellence (NCE) will have a significant impact on Canada’s ability to care for frail older citizens and their families.
+The next phase of CFN’s work as a Network Centre of Excellence (NCE) will have a significant impact on Canada’s ability to care for older citizens living with frailty and to support their families and caregivers.
 Frailty matters in Canada.